Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Prerequisites and notation

-\begin{definition} Let $G$ be a discrete group and $X$ be a $G$-space, that is also a CW-complex (in particular, Hausdorff).
-We say that $X$ is a \emph{$G$-CW-complex} if the action of $G$ on $X$ induces an action of $G$ on $\mathcal{E}_n(X)$ for all $n\in\N$ and, for every cell $e$ of $X$ and any $g\in G$, if $ge=e$, then $gx=x$ for each $x\in e$. \end{definition}
+Recall that, for a discrete group $G$, a $G$-space $X$ is said to be a $G$\emph{-CW-complex} if it has a CW-complex structure such that $G$ acts on the $k$-cells of $X$ for all $k$ and, for any cell $e$ of $X$ and any $g\in G$, if $ge=e$ then $gx=x$ for every $x\in e$.

-This is not the right definition of a $G$-CW-complex (see \cite{tomdieck_transgroups}, in particular we can remove the assumption that $X$ should be Hausdorff), but the two definitions are equivalent on a Hausdorff space as soon as the acting group $G$ is discrete, which is our case.

-Given a $G$-CW-complex $X$, we may consider its \emph{integral cellular homology chain complex} $C^\mathrm{cell}_*(X,G;\Z)$ (see \cite[\S 2.2]{hatcher}).
-In particular, in homogeneous degree $n$, we have